Lewis Grant Walburn

 Brief Life History of Lewis Grant

-When Lewis Grant Walburn was born on 21 January 1874, in Neola, Pottawattamie, Iowa, United States, his father, John Archibald Walburn, was 36 and his mother, Mary Rebecca Roberts, was 39.
+When Lewis Grant Walburn was born on 21 January 1874, in Neola, Pottawattamie, Iowa, United States, his father, John Archibald Walburn, was 36 and his mother, Rebecca Roberts, was 39.
 He married Anna Minerva Ehlers on 11 October 1898.
 They were the parents of at least 3 sons and 4 daughters.
 He lived in Antelope, Alturas, Idaho, United States in 1920 and Eden, Lincoln, Idaho, United States in 1930.
 He died on 24 July 1941, in Eden, Jerome, Idaho, United States, at the age of 67, and was buried in Hazelton, Jerome, Idaho, United States.

 Photos and Memories (0)